Fireplace Mantels Installation & Care

 4) Complete the rest of the fireplace and masonry installation.

 5) Apply adhesive on top of the corbels.
-Position mantel on top.
+Position the mantel on top.
 Clamp until dry.

 Fireplace Mantel Care Information